-- Valuation Date: September 30, 2014
+- Valuation Date: September 30, 2015

 - Actuarial Cost Method: Entry Age, Normal

 - Wage inflation rate: 3.5%

 - Investment Rate of returns:

 - MIP and Basic Plans (Non-Hybrid): 8.0%

 - Pension Plus Plan (Hybrid): 7.0%

 - Projected Salary Increases: 3.5-12.3%, including wage inflation at 3.5%

 - Cost-of-Living Pension Adjustments: 3% Annual Non-Compounded for MIP Members

-- Healthcare Cost Trend Rate: 8.5% Year 1 graded to 3.5% Year 12
+- Healthcare Cost Trend Rate: 7.5% Year 1 graded to 3.5% Year 12

-- Mortality: RP-2000 Male and Female Combined Healthy Life Mortality Tables, adjusted for mortality improvements to 2025 using projection scale BB.
-This assumption was first used for the September 30, 2014 valuation of the System.
-For retirees, 100% of the table rates were used.
-For active members, 80% of the table rates were used for males and 70% of the table rates were used for females.
+- Mortality: RP-2000 Combined Healthy Life Mortality Table, adjusted for mortality improvements to 2020 using projection scale AA (for men, 140% of the table rates for ages 0-79, 133% of the table rates for ages 80-84, and 121.8% of the table rates for ages over 84 were used and for women, 96% of the table rates were used).

-Assumption changes as a result of an experience study for the periods 2007 through 2012 have been adopted by the System for use in the annual pension valuations beginning with the September 30, 2014 valuation, and rolled forward using generally accepted actuarial procedures, including the experience study.
-The recognition period for liabilities is the average of the expected remaining service lives of all employees in years: (4.7158 for non-university employers).
+Assumption changes as a result of an experience study for the periods 2007 through 2012 have been adopted by the System for use in the annual pension valuations beginning with the September 30, 2014 valuation.
+The total pension liability as of September 30, 2016, is based on the results of an actuarial valuation date of September 30, 2015, and rolled forward using generally accepted actuarial procedures, including the experience study.
+The recognition period for liabilities is the average of the expected remaining service lives of all employees in years: (4.6273 for non-university employers).
 The recognition period for assets in years is 5.0000.
-Full actuarial assumptions are available in the 2015 MPSERS Comprehensive Annual Financial Report (CAFR) (www.michigan.gov/mpsers-cafr).
+Full actuarial assumptions are available in the 2016 MPSERS Comprehensive Annual Financial Report (CAFR) (www.michigan.gov/mpsers-cafr).